nostalgia-dev/nostalgia_chrome/README.md

 1. Visit a (non-file / localhost) URL so that you can verify it works.
 The data will be stored in `~/.nostalgia/meta.jsonl`, `~/.nostalgia/html`.

-1. To make sure `nostalgia_chrome` gets automatically run on boot, look at the `boot_as_service` folder on how to run `nostalgia_chrome` as a service on boot.
+1. To make sure `nostalgia_chrome` gets automatically run on boot:

-Note: contributions of service files are asked for: here are the corresponding [Windows issue](https://github.com/nostalgia-dev/nostalgia_chrome/issues/2) and [OSX issue](https://github.com/nostalgia-dev/nostalgia_chrome/issues/1).
+On Linux (systemctl based):

+    pip install sysdm
+    sysdm create "nostalgia_chrome run_server" --extensions ""

+On Windows awaiting contribution for how to do this https://github.com/nostalgia-dev/nostalgia_chrome/issues/2

+On OSX awaiting contribution for how to do this https://github.com/nostalgia-dev/nostalgia_chrome/issues/1